 Stacey Pawlak, PhD

 Stacey Pawlak first joined the NAMI-Linn County Board of Directors in 2005 and served as Board President from 2006-2008.
 She continued to maintain the NAMI-Linn County website over the years and rejoined the Board in 2017.
 Stacey is originally from the state of Michigan.
 She earned her Bachelor’s degree from the University of Michigan and her Master’s and Doctoral degrees (Clinical Psychology) from the University of Memphis (TN).
 She came to Iowa in 1996 to complete her psychology internship at the University of Iowa.
-She is an Assistant Professor in the Carver College of Medicine/Department of Psychiatry and currently serves as the Director of the Women’s Wellness & Counseling Service at the University of Iowa Hospitals & Clinics.
+She is a Clinical Assistant Professor in the Carver College of Medicine/Department of Psychiatry and currently serves as the Director of the Women’s Wellness & Counseling Service at the University of Iowa Hospitals & Clinics.
 She is also health psychologist for the UIHC Reproductive Endocrinology & Infertility Program.
 In addition to her family (husband and 3 children), the most important aspect of Stacey’s life is her work as a psychotherapist.
 She believes strongly in the de-stigmatization of mental illness and in the power of shared experiences as a tool for recovery.

 Tyler Bruzek joined the NAMI Linn County Board of Directors in 2019.
 He was born and raised in Cedar Rapids, and graduated from the University of Iowa with a Bachelor’s degree in Business, with certificates in Non-Profit Management, Entrepreneurial Management, and a minor in Political Science.
 He has been working for World Class Industries, Inc. in Hiawatha since 2016 and currently oversees accounts payable.
 His goal as a board member is to be an advocate for the de-stigmatization of mental illness, and to help spread awareness of the mental health resources in the area.